Subscribe to our free, daily publication for all your Westford news.

 “There is a significant amount of work coordination required to safely restore customers, and restoration is complex.
 First, at least one sub-transmission line supplying each distribution substation must be restored.
 Sub-transmission lines are located on rights-of-ways – off-road, in wooded and remote areas, and sometimes on easements along private property.
 To identify damage, patrolling is required, using either helicopters or ground patrol with specially trained resources using snow cats and off-road vehicles.”

-A Canadian crew member encountered on the morning of March 9 in the Nabnasset section of time, summed up his and his co-workers’ challenge as they pored over maps of Westford and huddled in a group discussion trying to unravel the puzzle before them.
+A Canadian crew member encountered on the morning of March 9 in the Nabnasset section of town, summed up his and his co-workers’ challenge as they pored over maps of Westford and huddled in a group discussion trying to unravel the puzzle before them.

 When asked if they had a timeline for returning power to the 90 percent of customers without it, the crew member voiced a pragmatic reason for his team’s methodical approach.